-To protect against the effects of these new economic realities faced today by members, and against the grim forecasts which are credible and even more worrying, the members of the ISIA formally request the Chair of the JLC to reconsider the terms of the proposed ERO and to defer the implementation of any new ERO for the security industry for the next 18 months, until we can better understand the economic fall-out resulting from COVID-19 and Brexit.
+To protect against the effects of these new economic realities faced today by OCS against the grim forecasts which are credible and even more worrying, I formally request the Chair of the JLC to reconsider the terms of the proposed ERO and to defer the implementation of any new ERO for the security industry for the next 18 months, until we can better understand the economic fall-out resulting from COVID-19 and Brexit.

-In principle we fully support the ERO process, however, at this time, we believe it is prudent, appropriate and, for the future of the sector, vital, that the JLC revisits discussions around a new ERO and realigns timelines due to the current economic and commercial landscape.
+At this extraordinarily difficult and uncertain time, we believe it is prudent, appropriate and, for the future of the sector, vital, that the JLC revisits discussions around a new ERO and realigns timelines due to the current economic and commercial landscape.